 Each young person has their own lockable bedroom allowing for both privacy and security.
 Bedrooms are fully furnished and provide a space to relax and study privately.
 Young people are encouraged and supported to personalise and maintain their own rooms.
 For safety reasons staff can gain access to bedrooms and bathrooms if necessary.
-Where possible they will always seek to request permission from the young person prior to entering.
+Where possible they will always request permission before entering a young persons room.
+Bedroom door alarms are also fitted and may be used under certain circumstances.

 The property provides the following facilities: